tylerdevlin/finalproject/README.md

 - Data structure - what are the variables?
 How are they organized?
 What states can they have

 ## Background

+Ours is not the first attempt to create a visualization of the central limit theorem.
+In fact, there are even a few CLT visualizations in D3.

 Examples of previous visualizations of similar data or processes, if any exist...
 Include links or add images to markdown document... how were data mapped to aesthetics in these previous approaches?
 Was there filtering?